Customer service text examples: 20 templates to deliver a great customer experience

 Best practices for SMS customer support

-If your business is committed to providing service through customer service text, here are some standard best practices to consider.
+If you’re committed to providing great service through customer service texting, here are some standard best practices to consider before getting started.

 1. Strike the right tone

-Striking the right tone in your texts is one way to ensure they won’t opt out and lose trust in your business.
+Striking the right tone in your texts is one way to ensure customers don’t opt out and lose trust in your business.

 2. Gather go-to responses